AVAILABLE SEPTEMBER 2017

 “I hooked a salmon on the Bandon at Cork, but I’d been fishing for trout and had on the lightest tackle imaginable.
 Three flies on the thinnest gut.
 As soon as the salmon took me I knew I was in trouble but, after his first rush, I thought I had a chance.
 He shook his head, made a second run and leaped clear of the water.
 Ten pounds I thought.
 The fight continued.
 I saw his silver flank in mid-stream.
 He was tiring, but then, unbelievably, I saw the ghostly shadow of another salmon just behind the hooked fish.
 Almost at once I realised what was about to happen – and happen it did.
 The second fish took one of my other flies and set off in the opposite direction to the first fish.
 Miraculously, for a few seconds I was aware of both fish still on the line, then, inevitably, they were gone.
 No one I spoke to in the long years after that incident could ever recall a similar occurrence.”
 Richard Greene, It’s Later Than You Think, 1888

-Tom Quinn is a freelance journalist and has edited a number of national and high circulation publications, including Angling Magazine, Trout and Salmon and other countryside magazines.
-He has published more than 30 titles including The Perfect Cast and most recently, Cat Tales (978-1 -84689-229-5) and Barking Mad (978-1-84689-209-7).
+Freelance journalist and author Tom Quinn has written for a number of national magazines and newspapers including the Times, Telegraph and Daily Mail.
+He was formerly Assistant Editor of Trout & Salmon magazine and editor of The Countryman.
+He has published more than thirty titles including The Perfect Cast and most recently, Cat Tales (978-1-84689-229-5) and Barking Mad (978-1-84689-209-7).

 - Book Specifications

 Sub Heading No ISBN 9781846892417 Author Tom Quinn Binding Hardback Extent 216 x 138mm, 192 pages Illustrations Black and white vignettes Ebook No